thedeadofblackfire/gulp-phonegap-build/README.md

 ### General options
  1. ```appId```: The App ID of the application on build.phonegap.com (see details of your app there to get it)
  2. ```user```: The email and password or the Github authentication token (all three optional) you log in with on build.phonegap.com.
-If you leave out your password it will prompt you when grunt runs.
+If you leave out your password it will prompt you when gulp runs.
  3. ```timeout```: (optional, default: 60 seconds) a timeout.
 You may need to increase this value if you are trying to upload a large app or have a slow connection.
  4. ```pollRate```: (optional, default: 15 seconds) The rate at which the plugin will poll when checking to see if the apps have been built.